openbakery/gradle-xcodePlugin/Documentation/Parameters.md

 	default value: empty

+#### Optional parameters

+* identity - the signing identity e.g. 'iPhone Developer: Rene Piringer (AASDF1234)'.
+This parameter is **optional** and only needed if you have more then one identity in the keychain.
+This is only the case if the _keychain_ parameter is set, and the keychain is not created during the build process.

+	default value: empty

 * _keychainPassword_ - Password for the chain that is created

 	default value: "This_is_the_default_keychain_password"

-* _keychain_ - Parameter to specify an existing keychain.
-If this parameters is set _no_ keychain is created and also the certificate is _not_ imported.

-	default value: empty

-	Note: Make sure that _/usr/bin/codesign_ is allowed to access the certificate in the keychain that is needed to sign.
+* _keychain_ - _It is highly recommended that you do not use this parameters!_ Gradle creates a keychain automatically, therefor you do not need to specify the keychain.
+You only need the parameter if you want to use an existing keychain.
+For this you have to make sure that `/usr/bin/codesign` is allowed to access the certificates in this keychain.
+If you use this parameter then the parameters `certificateURI` and `certificatePassword` are ignored and nothing is imported!

 * _timeout_ - A custom timeout in seconds before the keychain automatically locks.